The Story Inside the Rhythm: Cumbia| 12 February, 2012

 The genre has definitely changed from its traditional form throughout the years, as all music genres do.
 It is traditionally played with a tambor alegre, a tambor llamador, a tambora, a gaita or caña de millo, a guache, and claves in 4/4, however now it is sometimes played in 2/4 as well.
 Moreover, cumbia emerged as an instrumental genre, but lyrical verses have been added throughout the years.
 (Numerous groups today sing to it.)
 There have been various instrumental additions, developments, and changes over time that have been difficult to pinpoint, and moreover, it is important to note that each coastal pueblo creates its own unique local manifestations of the form, as is common with almost all traditional rhythms and dances.

 The dance element of cumbia is said to express love between a man and a woman.
 This can be seen in the dance’s structure, which includes pairs of men and women dancing with one another almost exclusively.
 Through their movements (putting on and taking of their hats with one hand behind their back), men try to lure the women toward them, a movement that is often followed by the two spinning around and then apart from one another simultaneously.
-Today the female cumbia dancers usually wear long skirts with sequins, flower headdresses, earrings, and lots of makeup, while the men generally wear white shirts and white pants, a red bandana, and a sombrero.
+Today the female cumbia dancers usually wear long skirts with sequins sewn at home, flower headdresses, earrings, and lots of makeup, while the men generally wear white shirts and white pants, a red bandana, and a sombrero.
 Legend has it that cumbia functioned as a courtship dance between Afro-Colombian men and Native Colombian women when they began to marry one another.
 In this case, the dance represents ethnic mixture, which was looked down upon by the Spanish colonial authorities.

 Each year around late June, El Banco, Magdalena hosts the National Festival of Cumbia.
 Unfortunately, I don’t know if I’ll be around to experience this celebratory event, however at the end of this week the annual Carnaval celebration in Barranquilla (known for its numerous cumbia shows) begins, and I surely will be attending this.